Irene Mulyagonja

 Irene Mulyagonja Kakooza (née Irene Mulyagonja), is a Ugandan lawyer and judge who was nominated to sit on the Uganda Court of Appeal on 4 October 2019.

-She was the Inspector General of Government, from 12 April 2012. until 4 October 2019.
+She was the Inspector General of Government, from 12 April 2012 until 4 October 2019.
 She served as a justice of the High Court of Uganda, from 2008 until 2012.

 Background

 She was born in 1963, in the city of Jinja, in the Eastern Region of Uganda.
-Her father was a civil engineer and entrepreneur, who owned his own construction company, and her mother was an elementary school teacher.
+Her father was a civil engineer and entrepreneur, who owned a construction company, and her mother was an elementary school teacher.
 She grew up in an upper-middle-class family of 13 siblings, four of whom were biological, between her two parents, while eight were between her father and other partners.